django/deps/final/0001-dep-process.rst

   etc.) and dropping a couple of statuses ("Active" gets merged into "Final", and "Deferred" merged into "Withdrawn").

-- DEPs have "Feature DEPs" rather than "STandards Track" DEPs.
+- DEPs have "Feature DEPs" rather than "Standards Track" DEPs.

 - DEPs may only be reStructuredText (there is no plain text option).